SERIALS, CEREALS & PREMIUMS

 (5) It’s interesting that Wheaties’ high pressured premium pitches were delivered by Franklyn MacCormack who also was the velvet voiced announcer of Wayne King’s Lady Esther Serenades.
 (See The Waltz King on this site.)

-(6) The Atomic Bomb Ring of 1947, available for 15 cents and a Kix box top was most successful premium of Network Radio’s Golden Age with 1.3 Million units sold requiring three production runs.
+(6) The Atomic Bomb Ring of 1947, available for 15 cents and a Kix box top, was the most successful premium of Network Radio’s Golden Age with 1.3 Million units sold requiring three production runs.
 When the, “bomb’s” secret compartment tail was removed in the dark, flashes caused by polonium striking a zinc screen could be seen through its tiny plastic lens.

 (7) Credit for this highly successful and cost effective promotion belongs to sponsor General Mills and its ad agency Dancer-Fitzgerald-Sample.